-- e.
-Access to surfaces glazed with transparent or translucent materials are not permitted unless an engineer certifies that the surface will sustain all anticipated loads.
-3212(f) - 2.
-Wall openings: Wall openings must be guarded if there is a drop of more than 4 ft. and the bottom of the opening is less than 3 ft. above the working surface.
-1632(j) - 3.
-Elevators: Guardrails are required for elevator shaft openings that are not enclosed or do not have cages.
-1633
+- Access to surfaces glazed with transparent or translucent materials are not permitted unless an engineer certifies that the surface will sustain all anticipated loads.
+3212(f) - 2 Wall openings: Wall openings must be guarded if there is a drop of more than 4 ft. and the bottom of the opening is less than 3 ft. above the working surface.
+1632(j)

-- 4. Falsework: Guardrails are required as soon as falseworksupporting members are in place.
-1717(d)(4) - 5.
-Demolition: Wall openings must be guard-railed during demolition except on the floor being demolished and on the around floor.
-1735(k) - 6.
-Roofing operations: Provisions must be made during roofing operations to prevent workers from falling off roofs 20 ft. or higher.
+- Elevators: Guardrails are required for elevator shaft openings that are not enclosed or do not have cages.
+1633 - Falsework: Guardrails are required as soon as falseworksupporting members are in place.
+1717(d)(4) - Demolition: Wall openings must be protected by guardrails during demolition except on the floor being demolished and on the ground floor.
+1735(k) - Roofing operations: Provisions must be made during roofing operations to prevent workers from falling off roofs 20 ft. or higher.
 1730(b)(1) - 7.
-Skeleton steel building: A single 3/8-in. wire rope, in lieu of standard railing, may be used to guard openings and exposed edges of temporary floors or planking in skeleton steel buildings.
-The 3/8-in. wire rope must have a breaking strength of 13,500 lbs. (min.) and be placed at 42 in. to 45 in. above the finished floor.
+Skeleton steel building: A single 3/8-inch wire rope, in lieu of standard railing, may be used to guard openings and exposed edges of temporary floors or planking in skeleton steel buildings.
+The 3/8-inch wire rope must have a breaking strength of 13,500 lbs. (min.) and be placed at 42 inches to 45 inches above the finished floor.
 1710(I)(3)